Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Experiment

 \subsection{Other chemical properties}

 Though designed for PES, our model can also predict other properties directly.
 The QM9 dataset~\citep{QM9} consists of 134k stable small organic molecules.
-The task is to use the kind of atoms $z$ and coordinates of atoms $\vec r$ to predict $12$ properties of these molecules.
-We compare our model with invariant models: SchNet~\citep{SchNet}, DimeNet++~\citep{DimeNetpp}, a model using irreducible representations: Cormorant~\citep{cormorant}, and models using vector representations: PaiNN~\citep{EquiMPNN} and TorchMD~\citep{EquiTransformer}.
-The results are shown in Table~\ref{tab::qm9}.
-Our model outperforms all other models on seven out of twelve tasks and achieves the second-best performance on four out of the five left tasks, which illustrates that the local frame method has the potential to be applied to other fields.
+The task is to use the atomic numbers and coordinates to predict properties of these molecules.
+We compare our model with invariant models: SchNet~\citep{SchNet}, DimeNet++~\citep{DimeNetpp}, ComENet~\citep{ComENet}, a model using irreducible representations: Cormorant~\citep{cormorant}, SE(3)-Transformer~\citep{SE(3)Transformer}, and models using equivariant representations: EGNN~\citep{EGNN}, PaiNN~\citep{EquiMPNN} and TorchMD~\citep{EquiTransformer}.
+Results are shown in Table~\ref{tab::qm9}.
+Our model outperforms all other models on $7/12$ tasks and achieves the second-best performance on $4/5$ left tasks, which illustrates that the local frame method has the potential to be applied to other fields.